Take our "Test Your Knowledge" Quiz & Be Entered to Win a $25 Gift Card

 Parents are the number 1 influence on their child’s decision to use alcohol and other drugs.
 Learn how to keep your kids safe from the harms of alcohol and support them in making healthy decisions.

-1. Talk to your child, early and often.
+1. Talk with your child, early and often.

-Here are some tips for talking to your kids:
+Here are some tips for talking with your kids:

-- Listen, avoid criticism, and encourage an open dialogue: Kids are more likely to listen when they know you are on their side.
+- Listen, avoid criticism, and encourage an open dialogue: Kids are more likely to listen when they feel heard & know you are on their side.
 Remember that your goal is to have a conversation, not deliver a lecture.

 - Choose the right time to talk: Daily activities, like dinner time or driving in the car, are perfect opportunities to talk about alcohol and other drugs.